 Technical skills (Python, JavaScript, cloud platforms, SQL), written and verbal communication for async work, self-management and time discipline, and proficiency with collaboration tools (Slack, Notion, Jira, GitHub).
 Specialization beats generalization: cloud architecture, machine learning, and regulatory compliance command higher rates than generalist roles.
 The remote job resume guide covers how to highlight these skills effectively.

-- Remote jobs that pay well are concentrated in tech, finance, healthcare, and marketing — with salaries from $60K to $300K+.
+- Salary range: Remote jobs that pay well range from $60K to $350K+, concentrated in tech, finance, healthcare, and marketing.

-- Software engineering, cloud architecture, and data science lead in compensation, but business and legal roles also offer strong remote pay.
+- Highest-paying roles: Software engineering, cloud architecture, and data science lead in compensation, but business and legal roles also offer strong remote pay.

-- Robert Half Q1 2026: only 4% of postings are fully remote, making high-paying remote roles more competitive and more valuable.
+- Market scarcity: Robert Half Q1 2026: only 4% of postings are fully remote, making high-paying remote roles more competitive and more valuable.

-- FlexJobs 2026: remote job postings up 20% year-over-year, with some roles offering a 9.7% premium over on-site equivalents.
+- Growth trend: FlexJobs 2026: remote job postings up 20% year-over-year, with some roles offering a 9.7% premium over on-site equivalents.

-- Total compensation (equity + bonuses + stipends) often exceeds base salary by 30–50% at top-tier companies.
+- Total compensation: Equity + bonuses + stipends often exceed base salary by 30–50% at top-tier companies.

-- A degree is optional — specialization and shipped work are what get you hired and promoted remotely.
+- Degrees optional: Specialization and shipped work are what get you hired and promoted remotely — not academic credentials.

-- Remote pay is competitive with in-office pay for knowledge work — and total compensation is often higher when factoring in savings.
+- Pay parity: Remote pay is competitive with in-office pay for knowledge work — and total compensation is often higher when factoring in $4K–$12K in annual savings.